 (5) The RUC Clawback Charge for a Resource, including RMR Units, for each Operating Day is allocated evenly over the RUC-Committed Hours for that Resource.

+(6) Energy Storage Resources are not subject to RUC Clawback Charges.

-(6) For each RUC-committed Resource, the RUC Clawback Charge for each RUC-Committed Hour of the Operating Day is calculated as follows:
+(7) For each RUC-committed Resource, the RUC Clawback Charge for each RUC-Committed Hour of the Operating Day is calculated as follows:

 If (RUCMEREV q, r, d + RUCEXRR q, r, d – RUCG q, r, d) > 0,